Due to COVID-19 precautions, all meetings are virtual.

 This support group is for people needing a space to talk with other folks who feel exploited and exhausted by capitalism.
 Most grief support groups are death-related, so we decided to offer a space to grieve the other ways in which we struggle.

-The Grief & Care Under Capitalism Support Group is a facilitated space with conversation directed by participants, offered virtually via Zoom on the 1st and 3rd Wednesday of each month from 5:00 to 7:00pm HST.
+The Grief & Care Under Capitalism Support Group is a facilitated space with conversation directed by participants, offered virtually via Zoom on the 1st and 3rd Wednesday of each month from 7-9pm PST.
 The group is free, though donations are always welcomed.
 This is a drop-in group, so you can join us once or several times, with no need to commit to multiple sessions.

 Unfortunately there is no universal licensing for social workers across states, so legally I am only able to see individual therapy patients who reside in the Hawaiian Kingdom.